 - Peel and grate the sweet potatoes with a box grater or a food processor.

-- In a large bowl add the eggs, milk, sugar and mix with a hand mixer until combined.
+- In a large bowl add the eggs, milk, vanilla, sugar and salt and mix with a hand mixer until combined.
 Add slightly cooled melted butter and then add the grated sweet potatoes.

 - Bake uncovered for 50 minutes until the top is golden brown and the center is set and not jiggly.